Search experiences in SharePoint

 Should you use the Search Center or the SharePoint start page as your portal?

 If you need custom refiners or search verticals for organization-specific content, or you need to display results for organization-specific content differently than other content.
 Use the Search Center (classic search) as your portal.
-If not, we recommend promoting the SharePoint start page (modern search) to your users.
+If not, we recommend promoting the SharePoint start page (Microsoft search) to your users.